-Vacation:
+Mid Year Breaks and Vacation:

-Four weeks of vacation is allowed in each of the 3rd and 4th clinical years.
-These may not be used for clinical clerkship or preceptor experience unless specifically approved by the Office of Clinical Sciences.
+There is a approximately a seven-week break during the month of June and July between the end of the second year and the start of the third year - please see the academic calendar for the exact start and end dates which will vary from year to year.
+Four weeks of vacation is also allowed in the 4th year.
+This may be used for clinical clerkship or preceptor experience if specifically approved by the Office of Clinical Sciences.
 Vacation may be used as a requirement for remediation.

-All students must complete all fourth year requirements for consideration for graduation.
+All students must complete all third and fourth year requirements for consideration for graduation.

 Credit Hours

-Curriculum

-OMS I, Fall Semester
+Curriculum OMS I, Fall Semester